AkmDgreat/Marketplace-Java/README.md

 ## User Stories
 **For sellers:**
-- As a user, I want to be able to add my products to marketPlace and specify the price (including the shipping cost) of the product
+- As a user, I want to be able to add my products to marketPlace and specify the price of the product
 - As a user, I want to be able to view the list of my products, along with their ratings, and how many times they are bought
 - As a user, I want to be able to remove a listing